How to Qualify for a Veterinary Practice Loan

 - reasonableness of ramp-up expectations

 The stronger and more realistic the cash flow picture is, the stronger the application usually becomes.
+Lenders do not expect every projection to be perfect, but they do want to see assumptions that are grounded in reality and supported by a thoughtful plan.

 Industry Experience and Ownership Readiness